 24. Alonso Cano

-Alonso Cano was taught fundamentals of architecture by his father from a very early age.
-He has credits to numerous primarypieces in painting and sculpting.
+Alonso Cano was taught the fundamentals of architecture by his father from a very early age.
+He has credits too numerous primary pieces in painting and sculpting.
 Most of his paintings and sculptures from early times did not survive.
-However, Saint John the Evangelist’s Vision of Jerusalem, one of his paintings are displayed in the Wallace Collection, London.
+However, Saint John the Evangelist’s Vision of Jerusalem, one of his paintings is displayed in the Wallace Collection, in London.

 25. Louis Le Vau

 Louis Le Vau was a son of a stonemason, Le Vau.
 He was trained by his father.
 Louis Le Vau was influenced by Italian architecture, including the works of Pietro da Cortona and Bernini.

 He began his architectural career with Hotel de Bautru and Hotel Lambart.
 He also designed many townhouses on the Ile Saint-Louis.
 He designed a colonnade and the new wings for the Lourve.
 He was appointed the first architect to King Louis XIV.
 E started working on his architectural primary piece, Chateau- Vaux-le-Vicomte.